hannahrim/COVID-19_Readiness_and_Response/README_Project_Plan.md

 We will use a machine learning classification model to classify health facilities and districts as either ready to provide health services safely (i.e. adequate readiness for infection control and prevention), or not ready.
 We will use python with the sklearn, numpy, pandas, scipy modules.

 # Project Management & Communications
 We have created a GitHub repository (COVID Readiness & Response) with branches for project management, database management,  dashboards and visualizations, and Analysis (machine learning).
-We also have set up a project communication platform in Asana, a tool provided by New York University.
-We have and will use Zoom for team meetings.
+We also have set up a project communication platform in Asana.